Strength and Organization of the Army, Air Force and Navy of Finland in the Continuation War against the Soviet Union.

 During the Continuation War the Finnish Air Force and anti-aircraft artillery claimed 2,674 enemy aircraft destroyed.
 Losses were 366 combat aircraft and 361 men.

 Finnish NavyDuring the Continuation War the Finnish Navy was reactivated and equipped with vessels left by the retreating Red Army.
-Finland possessed a Minister of Defence and a C-in-C Naval Forces, MajorGeneral V.L.R.
+Finland possessed a Minister of Defense and a C-in-C Naval Forces, Major-General V.L.R.
 Valve.
-The Coastal Fleet, which was organised in flotillas and divisions, was commanded by a seagoing flag-officer, Commodore E. A. Rahola; personnel totalled 4,500.
+The Coastal Fleet, which was organized in flotillas and divisions, was commanded by a seagoing flag-officer, Commodore E. A. Rahola; personnel totaled 4,500.

-From June 1941 onwards, when Finland fought alongside Germany, Finnish naval forces contributed one large coastal defence vessel and around 30 gun-boats, minesweepers and motor torpedo-boats to the Axis naval force in the Baltic.
+From June 1941 onward, when Finland fought alongside Germany, Finnish naval forces contributed one large coastal defense vessel and around 30 gun-boats, minesweepers and motor torpedo-boats to the Axis naval force in the Baltic.
 There were also an additional 432 vessels comprising the Finnish Mercantile Marine.

-Finnish losses in the Continuation War were two minelayers, 16 minesweepers, one yacht, two motor torpedo-boats and various other small vessels.
-At the end of the war the Soviet government seized the one remaining armoured coastal defence ship and five submarines.
+Finnish losses in the Continuation War were two mine layers, 16 minesweepers, one yacht, two motor torpedo-boats and various other small vessels.
+At the end of the war the Soviet government seized the one remaining armored coastal defense ship and five submarines.